-Radu Poklitaru's choreographic version of this work of genius presents a story of the unending, Sisyphean labour of individuals to have their own EGO, to have the right to "otherness", to get free from the many-headed, many-handed octopus whose name is "Mob"
+Radu Poklitaru's choreographic version of this genious work presents a story of unending, Sisyphean labour of individuals to have their own EGO, to have the right to "otherness", to get free from the many-headed, many-handed octopus whose name is "Mob"

 The ballet "Bolero" was presented to the audience in a number of Ukrainian cities and towns, as well as on tours in Rumania, Moldova and the Netherlands.